I Got The “Preppy” Bob & It’s The Best Decision I’ve Made For My Hair

 What is the preppy bob haircut trend?

-“Neat,” “understated,” and “classic” are often associated with the word “preppy”.
-Unlike the short haircut trends of the past, this iteration isn’t so much about smooth ends, nor is it feathered or layered.
-In fact, it’s pretty weighty, which gives it an androgynous feel.
-Cutting the hair to one length all the way around (known as “solid form” in the hairdressing world), achieves the right level of swing between the chin and the shoulders.
-It’s the perfect option for those who want a statement chop that’s easy to style and looks good when it eventually grows out.

-I’ve had a deep desire to bring back my natural waves, so I decided to say goodbye to my long, bleached lengths in the pursuit of a more au naturel style for autumn — and, of course, I settled on the preppy bob.
+I’ve had a deep desire to bring back my natural waves, so I decided to say goodbye to my long, bleached lengths in the pursuit of a more au naturel style — and, of course, I settled on the preppy bob.
 Plenty of bob trends flood social media on a daily basis, and it’s easy to miss the elements that distinguish a preppy bob from other interpretations.
-Anita Rice, cofounder of Buller And Rice told me, “The preppy bob is a new autumn twist on the big trends that hit over the summer, such as the “French bob,” the “boyfriend bob,” and the “Italian bob,” which all sit close to the jawline and often have a ’90s feel.”
+Anita Rice, cofounder of Buller And Rice told me, “The preppy bob is a new seasonal twist on the big trends that hit over European summer, such as the “French bob”, the “boyfriend bob” and the “Italian bob”, which all sit close to the jawline and often have a ’90s feel.”

 AdvertisementADVERTISEMENT